AllenCell/EMT_image_analysis/basement_membrane_segmentation/ReadME.md

-There are three parts to this workflow
+The workflow for generating basement membrane is divided into three parts.

-# Part 1: Split out basement membrane channel and timepoints and create snakemake configs
+# Part 1: Create snakemake configs and split out basement membrane channel and timepoints and

-This is done using the slurm cluster using Snakemake:
+This is done in the slurm cluster using Snakemake.
+Make sure you use the envirorment goutham_snakemake for running Snakemake scripts.

 ```
-# use environment goutham_snakemake on slurm for all snakemake related jobs
+module load anaconda3/5.3.0
+source activate
+conda activate goutham_snakemake
+cd processing_workflow

-# creates logs for snakemake - These same logs are also initated to run the basement membrane postprocessing
+# Creates logs for snakemake.
+These same logs are also initated to run the basement membrane postprocessing
 python create_BM_snakemake_configs.py

-# run snakemake file for splitting out each timepoint
+# Run snakemake file for splitting out each timepoint
-## This step is optional, you can also use cytoDL to load the timepoints directly
 cd processing_workflow/step_save_out_basement_membrane
+# See configs available in the configs directory
 snakemake --profile ../configs/profile --conda-frontend conda --printshellcmds --configfile ../configs/your_config.yaml
 ```

-# Part 2: CytoDL Basement Membrane Segmentation
+# Part 2: CytoDL basement membrane segmentation

-The data, model, and experiment config are found in the cytoDL_configs directory The model weights we are using for the segmentation model is found here:
+The data, model, and experiment config are found in the cytoDL_configs directory.
+The model weights that we are using for the segmentation model can be found here:

 ```
 /allen/aics/assay-dev/computational/data/EMT_deliverable_processing/cytodl_experiments/logs/train/runs/basement_membrane_semseg/basement_membrane_semseg_version_6_early_model/2023-12-15_16-09-07/checkpoints/epoch_478.ckpt
 ```

-# Part 3: Basement Membrane Postprocessing
+# Part 3: Basement membrane postprocessing

 This step processes the basement membrane segmentation to keep only the largest connected component in the prediction.
-This is currently done using Snakemake where we do this in parrallel for each fms id.
-Please modify the configfile according to your own system paths!
+This is currently done using Snakemake to do this in parrallel for each FMS ID.
+Please modify the config file according to your own system paths.
 The profile refers to your compute recourses.
 This is specific to our slurm cluster.

 ```
-# Basement Membrane postprocessing example
+# Basement membrane postprocessing example
 cd step_postprocess_basement_membrane_mask/

-#For EOMES
+# For EOMES
 snakemake --profile ../configs/profile --conda-frontend conda --printshellcmds --configfile ../configs/config_basement_membrane_segmentation_EOMES.yaml

-#For H2B
+# For H2B
 snakemake --profile ../configs/profile --conda-frontend conda --printshellcmds --configfile ../configs/config_basement_membrane_segmentation_H2B.yaml
 ```